 The National Endowment for the Arts (NEA) works to bring the arts to every community in America, including rural areas, military bases, and urban centers.
 It provides grants to all types of arts organizations-including museums-to exhibit, preserve, and interpret visual materials.
 The agency's federal role is uniquely valuable: no other funder, public or private, funds the arts in every state and the US territories.
 The NEA also distributes roughly forty percent of its grant funds to state arts agencies for re-granting.
-The NEA received \$167.5 million in FY 2021 appropriations.
+NEA received \$207 million in FY 2023 appropriations.

-• We urge Congress to provide the House-passed level of \$201 million in FY 2022 for the NEA and provide a robust funding increase for FY 2023.
+• We urge Congress to provide the NEA with a robust funding increase for FY 2024.